Temporal Reasoning on Implicit Events from Distant Supervision: Symbolic Temporal Reasoning Model ( )

-To address the challenge of predicting event end times for which it is difficult to obtain high-quality direct or distant supervision, we propose a reasoning model called \emph{\modelsymbolic{}}.
-As shown in Fig.~\ref{fig:model-overview}, this model infers end time by symbolically combining start time and duration from two separate predictions; such an approach takes inspiration from work on modular and decomposition-based modeling \cite{Andreas2016NeuralMN,KKSR18,khot2020text}.
-This section describes \modelsymbolic{}.
+To address the challenge of predicting event end times for which it is difficult to obtain high-quality direct or distant supervision, we introduce a new reasoning model called \emph{\modelsymbolic{}} in this section.
+This model makes end-time comparisons by symbolically combining start time distance and duration from separate predictions based on some of the components introduced in the previous section.
+Different from \citet{Leeuwenberg2018TemporalIE} and \citet{vashishtha2019fine}, our model does not rely on explicit annotations on timepoints, but only relative comparisons between them.